muneeb706/Prolog-Programs/README.md

 # Prolog Programs
 Solutions of Logic in Computer Science problems in Prolog.
+Following are descriptions of implemented programs

 ## Insertion Sort:
 Implemention of the insertion sort, isort(X, Y), where X is a list of integers and Y is the result of sorting X.